 Kenya People & Culture

-The different languages in Kenya fall into three categories – Bantu (Niger-Congo) languages, the Nilo-Saharan group of languages spoken among another third of the population and the Cushitic language, an Afro-Asian tongue spoken in the north.
+There is a wide variety of linguistic groups from around Africa represented in Kenya’s population. different languages in Kenya fall into three categories – Bantu (Niger-Congo) languages, the Nilo-Saharan group of languages spoken among another third of the population and the Cushitic language, an Afro-Asian tongue spoken in the north.
 Added to this mixture, Kenya is also home to large populations of Europeans, Arabs, Indians and Pakistanis, many of whom came to the country in the 19th century.

 Many Kenyan communities have also adopted westernized or Islamic forms of dress, with their original tribal clothes, jewellery, body ornamentation and weaponry kept for special occasions or celebrations.
 Communities in the arid and inaccessible north has held unto their traditional culture and way of life compared to the rest.